-Different from other targets, the AreaTarget’s pose status is reported as EXTENDED_TRACKED in normal operation or LIMITED if there is a risk that the target is slightly misaligned with the environment.
+Different from other targets, the AreaTarget’s pose status is reported to AreaTargetResult as EXTENDED_TRACKED in normal operation or LIMITED if there is a risk that the target is slightly misaligned with the environment.
 In that case, we suggest you render only content which does not rely on exact alignment, e.g., navigation arrows and floating banners.
-When AreaTracker relocalizes the target and alignment improve, pose status will become EXTENDED_TRACKED again.
+When AreaTracker relocalizes, the target and alignment improve and pose status will become EXTENDED_TRACKED again.

 TIP: You may consider asking the user to step a bit away from the scene or to look around to facilitate the search for a view that gets him/her out from the LIMITED status.
 The same holds true for the situation when a newly activated AreaTarget does not report any pose status.
 If the user still finds themselves unable to localize within the space, a location prior can be used to aid in localizing him/her within the space.
 See below for more information.

 The Status Info of AreaTarget is reported as NORMAL when EXTENDED_TRACKED and RELOCALIZING when in the LIMITED STATE:

 |LIMITED||RELOCALIZING||The alignment of the target with the environment may not be perfect.|

 For more information on the Trackable Pose statuses, please see Tracking States.

 NOTE: During operation, we also recommend observing the STATUS and STATUS_INFO of the DeviceTracker which must be initialized and started to get information from AreaTargetResult.
 It provides more knowledge about the overall fidelity of the tracking experience at run-time.

 AreaTracker only supports AreaTarget trackables and it differs from the ObjectTracker because it can be used for indoor navigation and spatial awareness.